wp-plugins/app-store-assistant/readme.txt

 * Added: Option to create new categories, if needed, to posts created from "New App Post"
 * Added: Now lists categories and newly created categories upon new post creation
 * Added: New option to not display App Icon in post
-* Added: You can now clear individulal items from the Data cache and Cache folders
+* Added: You can now clear individual items from the Data cache and Cache folders
 * Changed: Now checks for new settings that haven't been set before as sets then them to default (useful on updates)
 * Changed: "Find App ID" is now "New App Post"
 * Updated: Now caches App data and images upon creation of post when using "New App Post"